-The plan was to seek arms and ammunition from Maoist groups, train radicalised youths in the jungles of Karnataka and Andhra Pradesh
+Investigations by anti-terrorism agencies reveal their plan was to seek arms, ammunition from Maoist groups, train radicalised youths in jungles of Karnataka and Andhra Pradesh

 The enemy’s enemy is a friend — so believes the ISIS.
 Investigations by several anti-terrorism agencies into the conspiracy hatched by suspected ISIS members in India have revealed that to pull off its sinister plan of waging a full-fledged attack against the country, the terror group had allegedly planned to join forces with Maoist groups.
 The plan was to approach Maoists for arms and ammunition procurement as well as arms training.

 ISIS handlers in Syria and Iraq also asked their Indian counterparts to build a force of ‘lone wolves’ to carry out fidayeen attacks.
 File pic/AFP

 Nearly 20 suspected members of ISIS’ Indian wing — Ansar-ut Tawhid fi Bilal al-Hind — have been arrested by various agencies, including the National Investigation Agency (NIA) and the anti-terrorism squads (ATSs) of several states, in the last few months.
 Cases of most of the states, including one of the Maharashtra ATS — lodged in December 2015 after four youths from Malwani fled their homes to join the ISIS in Iraq and Syria — were taken over by the NIA.

 Investigations by the Intelligence Bureau, the NIA and the Maharashtra ATS into the plans of Mudabbir Sheikh, the chief of Ansar-ut Tawhid fi Bilal al-Hind who was arrested on January 21, and Khalid Ahmed Ali alias Rizwan, the second-in command — arrested the day after — have blown the lid off a significant secret meeting convened in Lucknow late in December last year.